xogroup/toki/RULESENGINE.md

 ### action handler

-An action handler it's just a fancy name for a node module that exports a function that either returns a value or a promise that fullfils into a value, simple as that.
+An action handler it's just a fancy name for a node module that exports a function that either returns a value or a promise that fulfills into a value, simple as that.

+**NOTE** do not handle exceptions in you action handler as __toki__ will give you a freebie and handle it for you

+ #### returning an object

 ```javascript
 module.exports = function(context) {